MrZhouZh/gitnote/10 tops of Javascript.md

    But I don’t think Nicholas wants us to throw the baby out with the bathwater.
 Closures are still useful both for convenience and for making code more readable, just try not to overuse them (especially not in a loop).

-4. Object properties and array items are slower than variables(对象属性和数组项比变量慢)
+4. 4.Object properties and array items are slower than variables(对象属性和数组项比变量慢)

    When it comes to Javascript data, there’s pretty much four ways to access it: literal values, variables, object properties, and array items.
 When thinking about optimization, literal values and variables perform about the same, and are significantly faster than object properties and array items.